Swasth-Apps/swasth.co/src/pages/blog/dealing-with-social-anxiety.md

 ## **OVERCOME ANXIETY**

 As we just now discussed above, several factors push us to fall into the ocean of anxiety.
 Fortunately, some elements can help us combat these factors.
-In this program, we will be helping you deal with all such factors with the help of world-known experts.
 Our program is so designed that every aspect of all these factors will be zoom-viewed, thereby helping you overcome your fear and ultimately make you fight your insecurities and social anxiety.
 We use a step-by-step approach to overcome this conduct.
 Studies have also proved how efficient CBT( Cognitive Behavioral Therapy) is, in dealing with anxiety.
 The technique has been found beneficial for the ones with interaction fear as well.

 The sessions that make up the program are: